Great Lakes Consortium

 In 2010, the Great Lakes Consortium for Fish Consumption Advisories began work on a grant to support enhanced fish consumption advisory programs in the Great Lakes basin.
 The project, funded by the U.S. Environmental Protection Agency (EPA) through the Great Lakes Restoration Initiative (GLRI), includes collaborative work by all member-states of the Consortium, and projects in partnership with Cornell and Clarkson Universities.
-Project activities will be completed in 2013.
-The project has three main objectives:
+Project activities was completed in 2014.
+The project had three main objectives:

 Objective 1: Improve the public’s understanding of risks and benefits of consuming fish by effectively communicating fish advisory information.

 Objective 2: Improve fish monitoring by producing comparable data basin-wide, and filling data gaps for non-routine contaminants of concern and nutrients in fish fillets.

 Objective 3: Evaluate Risks and Benefits of Consuming Fish.

 Fish Consumption Advisory Assessment was undertaken to:

 (1) provide Consortium states the information needed to develop a consistent approach to communicating and evaluating FCAs; and

 (2) identify barriers to, and opportunities for greater coordination of FCA communication programs.